-Nine public library projects in Scotland have received a share of a £450,000 fund to support the transformation and modernisation of services through innovation and creativity.
+In 2018 nine public library projects in Scotland received a share of £450,000 through the Public Library Improvement Fund.
+The Fund supports the transformation and modernisation of services through innovation and creativity.

-Initiatives include the SLIC Library Film Clubs, which involve 14 public library services sharing £47,000 PLIF funding to roll-out film education initiatives following the positive results of an 18-month pilot project by SLIC, which was funded by Creative Scotland.
+Initiatives included SLIC Library Film Clubs, involving 14 public library services sharing £47,000 of PLIF funding to roll-out film education initiatives.
+This followed on from the positive results of an 18-month SLIC pilot project funded by Creative Scotland.

-A total of £229,607 has been allocated to support the nine projects, five of which are collaborative bids involving more than one library service and partners.
-The remaining funding will be used for national library initiatives, such as Every Child A Library Member, One Card and Book Week Scotland.
+A total of £229,607 was allocated to support the nine projects, five of which were collaborative bids involving more than one library service and partners.
+The remaining funding was allocated to national library initiatives, such as Every Child A Library Member, One Card and Book Week Scotland.